neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Security.rst

 -----

 .. [#] The details about the ``PersistedUsernamePasswordProvider`` provider are explained
-	below, in the section about :ref:`Authentication mechanisms shipped with FLOW3`.
+	below, in the section about :ref:`Authentication mechanisms shipped with TYPO3 Flow`.

 .. [#] If you don't know any credentials, you'll have to read the section about
 	:ref:`Account management`